ferndot/django-channels-handlers/README.rst

             "chat.message": "receive_message",
         }
         models = {
-            "chat.message": pydantic_models.Message,
+            "chat.message": ChatMessage,
         }

         def receive_message(self, message):
-            # Do something with the message
+            # Some logic with message, e.g. save to database
             pass

-Import ConsumerHandlerMixin and add it to your Django Channels consumer
+Import `ConsumerHandlerMixin` and add it to your Django Channels consumer.
+Then, add your custom handler to the consumer's `handler_classes`.

 .. code:: python